Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 The following elucidates the economic reasoning driving the result above.
-Under the quota policy, a firm needs to balance hiring from advantaged and disadvantaged castes.
+Under the quota policy, a firm needs to balance hiring from both castes.
 While more disadvantaged castes are hired under quotas, the caste penalty is large enough to eventually make the average marginal utility of filling two slots lower than the average marginal cost.
 This happens well before firms can achieve baseline levels of hiring.
 Therefore, firms counteract the quota policy by making fewer job offers and decrease overall recruitment from the university.
 Note that employers in my model do \emph{not} have a hard constraint on their hiring size.\footnote{In my model, a job's hiring cap is denoted by $\overline{M_j}$ and is \emph{not} treated as a structural parameter (Equation~\ref{eq:eleven}).} Thus, quotas may either increase or decrease the total number of students recruited from the university.
-In other words, the results from the quota policy are not mechanical: they crucially depend upon the magnitude of the employer willingness to pay for an advantaged caste.
+In other words, the results from the quota policy are not mechanical: they crucially depend upon the \emph{magnitude of the employer willingness to pay} for an advantaged caste.

 While more disadvantaged castes find jobs under quotas, the displacement effects on advantaged castes are severe.
 The proportion of unemployed disadvantaged castes falls from 36\% to 31\%.
-However, on average, nearly two advantaged castes become unemployed for a newly employed disadvantaged caste.
+However, nearly two advantaged castes become unemployed for a newly employed disadvantaged caste.
 The proportion of unemployed advantaged castes increases from 25\% to 35\%.
-Overall, quotas reduce recruitment from the elite college by 7\% (Online Appendix Table~\ref{tab:unemployment baseline and cf}).\footnote{This result could also explain the prevalence of hiring backlogs in elite public-sector jobs in India, despite a similar government-mandated hiring quota policy \citep{theeconomictimes2021}.}
+Overall, quotas reduce recruitment from the elite college by 7\% (Online Appendix Table~\ref{tab:unemployment baseline and cf}).
+Empirical evaluations of hiring quotas in elite public-sector jobs in India and elite private-sector jobs in other contexts have found analogous effects \citep{payresearchunit2018, nitaqat2021}.

-Together, these findings suggest that a well-designed temporary subsidy for hiring disadvantaged castes will be a cost-effective method to diversify elite hiring in the Indian private sector.
+Taken together, my findings in Sections~\ref{sec:subsidies and pre-college intervention} and \ref{sec:hiring quotas} suggest that a subsidy for hiring disadvantaged castes would be a cost-effective method to diversify \emph{elite hiring} in the Indian private sector.
+In Section~\ref{sec:comments_modeling_choices} below, I discuss my modeling choices and argue why omitting some aspects (e.g., wage setting, application shares) from my analysis is not a major limitation for this population.